sgilda/windup/Rules:-Tutorial.md

 ### High-level conditions and operations

 * And finally, create the rule itself.
-This is a specific high-level rule which uses hihg-level conditions (`JavaClass`) and operations (`Classification`).
+This is a specific high-level rule which uses high-level conditions (`JavaClass`) and operations (`Classification`).
 See their documentation for the details.
 Excuse the formatting, caused by Eclipse formatter, but it's project's requirement.

 ```java